 An extended reading list is provided for each unit, linking to articles, interviews, and other works that relate to the concepts discussed.
 If you find you can never learn enough about Murakami, these resources will keep you reading as you await his next novel.

-This is a live course which means we read at the same pace and discuss the novel together Students are invited to discuss the novel and the material with other participants, ask their own questions and share their interpretations each week on the written discussion forum within the course.
+Students are invited to discuss the novel and the material with other participants, ask their own questions and share their interpretations each week on the written discussion forum within the course.

 We also meet together for two live online video conference chats.
 This gives participants an opportunity to connect with other Murakami readers to discuss the ideas presented and their own interpretations.
 It is also a great time to ask any questions related to the lecture material and theoretical concepts presented in the course.